The-BiodiverCity-Collective/urban-corridor-platform/README.md

 From the root directory of the project.
 This is a shortcut to migrate any unapplied migrations in the docker container (check out the file contents to see what commands it runs).

+# CSS

+We use [TailwindCSS](https://tailwindcss.com/).
+The CSS is generated based on the classes that we use.
+This means that if you apply new classes, you should re-generate the CSS.
+To do so, run `./csscreate` which will create a new `output.css` based on the new set of css styles required.
+In addition to analyzing the styles used in your HTML files, this script will also merge the content of any custom CSSthat is defined in `static/ucp.css`.
+Please use that particular file if you want to add custom classes.